Evaluation of Position-related Information in Multipath Components for Indoor Positioning: CRLB on the Position Error

 is called ranging direction matrix (cf. \cite{ShenTIT2010}), a rank-one matrix with an eigenvector in direction of $\phi\mpcidx\anchoridx$.

 Valuable insight is gained from (\ref{eq:efim1}) and (\ref{eq:snr}).
-In particular, \begin{itemize} \item Each VA (i.e. each deterministic MPC) adds some positive term to the EFIM in direction of $\phi\mpcidx\anchoridx$ and hence reduces the PEB in direction of $\phi\mpcidx\anchoridx$. \item The $\SINR\mpcidx\anchoridx$ determines the magnitude of this contribution (cf. ranging intensity information (RII) in \cite{ShenTIT2010}).
-It is limited by diffuse multipath as quantified by coefficient $w\mpcidx\anchoridx$, an effect that scales with effective pulse duration $\Tn$ (cf. (\ref{eq:snr})) and thus inversly with the bandwidth. \item The effective bandwidth $\beta$ scales the EFIM.
+In particular, \begin{itemize} \item Each VA (i.e. each deterministic MPC) adds some positive term to the EFIM in direction of $\phi\mpcidx\anchoridx$ and hence reduces the PEB in direction of $\phi\mpcidx\anchoridx$. \item The $\widetilde{\SINR}\mpcidx\anchoridx$ determines the magnitude of this contribution as discussed in Section~\ref{sec:LHF_orthoMPCs} (cf. ranging intensity information (RII) in \cite{ShenTIT2010}).
+It is limited by diffuse multipath---an effect that reduces with increased bandwidth---and it can show a significant gain due to the interference whitening if the interference-to-noise ratio is large. \item The effective bandwidth $\beta$ scales the EFIM.
 Any increase corresponds to a decreased PEB. \end{itemize}

-Discussion of \emph{path overlap} (cf. \cite{ShenTIT2010}): \begin{itemize} \item $\tau\mpcidx-\tau_{\mpcidxsym'} \ll \Tn$: In this case the MPCs can not be distinguished and the position-related information is entirely lost. \item $\tau\mpcidx-\tau_{\mpcidxsym'} \approx \Tn$: In this case the MPCs are correlated, but the position-related information can still partly be used.
-The discrete-time formulation of the CRLB based on (\ref{eq:sampledLHF}) can quantify this information gain appropriately, in contrast to our previous, continuous formulation in \cite{WitrisalICC2012}. \item $\tau\mpcidx-\tau_{\mpcidxsym'} \gg \Tn$: In this case, MPCs are considered to be orthogonal and (\ref{eq:efim1}) can be used if it holds for all $k \ne k'$. \end{itemize}
+Discussion of \emph{path overlap} (cf. \cite{ShenTIT2010}): \begin{itemize} \item $\tau\mpcidx-\tau_{\mpcidxsym'} \ll \Tp$: In this case the MPCs can not be distinguished and the position-related information is entirely lost. \item $\tau\mpcidx-\tau_{\mpcidxsym'} \approx \Tp$: In this case the MPCs are correlated, but the position-related information can still partly be used.
+The discrete-time formulation of the CRLB based on (\ref{eq:sampledLHF}) can quantify this information gain, in contrast to our previous, continuous formulation in \cite{WitrisalICC2012}. \item $\tau\mpcidx-\tau_{\mpcidxsym'} \gg \Tp$: If this holds, the MPCs are considered to be orthogonal and (\ref{eq:efim1}) can be used if it holds for all $k \ne k'$. \end{itemize}